5 Types of Shower Curtain Rods: Which Style is Best for You?

 3. L-Shaped

 L-shaped shower curtain rods are designed specifically to fit a corner shower.
-This kind of shower is one that doesn’t have a straight line from one wall to the other.
+This kind of shower does not have a straight line from one wall to the other.

 This shower curtain rod has a very specific purpose.
 It isn’t very commonly used, but it’s perfect for what it was designed for (e.g. corner showers).

-If you need to use this type of shower curtain rod, keep in mind that it’s longer than regular shower curtain rods.
+If you need to use this type of shower curtain rod, remember that it’s longer than regular shower curtain rods.
 This means that you will have to get an equally long shower curtain to match.

-It looks like there are some L-shaped curtain rods online that claim to not require screws, but if I were installing a rod shaped like this, I think I’d want to go with the fixed model.
+It looks like there are some L-shaped shower rods online that claim not to require screws, but if I were installing a rod like this, I think I’d want to go with the fixed model.

 PrettyHome Rectangle Shower Curtain Rod (See on Amazon) *we receive commissions

-A rectangle shower curtain rod is even more uncommon than the L-Shaped rod.
+A rectangle shower curtain rod, also called a D-shaped shower curtain rod, is even more uncommon than an L-Shaped rod.

-It’s made to hang down from the ceiling to support the shower curtain.
+It’s made to hang from the ceiling and on one of the bathroom walls to support the shower curtain.
 Now you may be wondering why you need to have a shower curtain rod hang from the ceiling.

 Well, this is used if you have a tub that stands apart from a wall and therefore has no place for a shower curtain rod to be attached.
 It’s normally used for baths that only have a tub, no shower, which is why it’s so uncommon.